SakibAhmedShuva/Liveliness-Orientation-Smile-Blink-Detection-API/README.md

 ## HTML Template

-The project includes a basic HTML template (`liveliness_template.html`) for testing the API.
+The project includes a basic HTML template (`liveliness_template.html`) for testing the API with realtime video from camera.
 This template provides a simple interface to interact with the liveliness detection features.

 To use the template:
 1. Open `liveliness_template.html` in a web browser.